scman1/SCRAMCK-Explorer/README.md

     Include links to ENVRI RM in search results

   ENVRIplus requirements

     use them as queries to the current Requirements base to check how well we did use them to expand the CK spaces standardise them as EARS
-      add them to the requirements base indexing use their manual alignments to train the nn
+      add them to the requirements base indexing
+   ***use their manual alignments to train the nn.
+Really relevant.
+Also using the NN to map to OIL-E and RM

   UI

     Create django ui to submit queries
     Use requirement IDs as links to display results where appropriate, rewrite as MVC